melektron/epaper_picture_frame/docs/README.md

 - Modify firmware to adjust timing for faster clock
   - Adjust the cycle-based 24-hour timing system
   - Adjust the bit-banged driver as with a 16 Mhz crystal some delays will probably need to be added to get the timing right
+- Modify firmware to work with new panel

 ## Step 1: Check for pin compatibility